 Dr. Robert A. Griffin is an assistant professor in the Department of Literacy and Special Education at the University of West Georgia, where he teaches graduate-level courses in literacy, TESOL, and diversity/inclusive education.
-Before moving into higher education full time, he served as a secondary English and ESOL teacher for 13 years in rural south and urban north Georgia public schools.
-Dr. Griffin's primary research interests involve discovering ways to increase reading motivation and achievement for English learners and other “at-promise” student groups and to challenge deficit thinking among educators related to the skills and talents of diverse learners.
-Dr. Griffin serves on editorial review boards for several journals, including the Texas Journal of Literacy Education, the Journal of Teacher Action Research, the Georgia Journal of Reading, and Studies in the Social Sciences, and has published in peer-reviewed journals such as the prestigious Journal of Adolescent & Adult Literacy.
+Before moving into higher education full time, he served as a secondary English and English to Speakers of Other Languages (ESOL) teacher for 13 years in rural south and urban north Georgia public schools.
+Dr. Griffin’s primary research interests involve exploring reading motivation and achievement for bi/multilingual students and “at-promise” student groups and challenging deficit-oriented paradigms among some educators related to the skills and talents of diverse learners.
+Dr. Griffin serves on editorial review boards for several journals in the fields of TESOL and literacy, including GATESOL in Action, the Georgia Journal of Literacy, and the Texas Journal of Literacy Education, and has published in peer-reviewed journals such as the Journal of Adolescent & Adult Literacy.
+He also serves as the editor of Focus, the quarterly newsletter of the Georgia Association of Literacy Advocates (GALA).
 For leisure, Dr. Griffin enjoys reading, traveling, visiting family, and spending time with his spouse, Mandi, and their two children, Miriam and Sarah Ruth.

 Education / Degrees